albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

 Reset all Paths, Filename Patterns and Selection Stated
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Resets all paths and filename patterns back to sensible defaults also considering the current simulator selection.
+Resets all paths and filename patterns back to defaults also considering the current simulator selection.
 This is the same as clicking :ref:`multiexport-export-reset` in each row.

 Also disables all flight plan formats for export.